DangerDC/hamtheman/README.md

 Make sure you are running Python 3.6 or higher.

 ### Discord
-You need discord.py: `pip3 install discord.py` or `pip3 install -U discord.py`
+You need the discord.py library: `pip install discord.py` or `pip install -U discord.py`

 ### API Keys
 You then need an API key for your bot (https://discordapp.com/developers/applications/) and an account with HamQTH (https://hamqth.com).